What is Algorithm | Introduction to Algorithms

 - It is easy to understand.

-- Algorithm is a step-wise representation of a solution to a given problem.
+- An algorithm is a step-wise representation of a solution to a given problem.

 - In Algorithm the problem is broken down into smaller pieces or steps hence, it is easier for the programmer to convert it into an actual program.